isomerpages/nparks-sgf/_sgf-prelude/Programme Highlights.md

 <p><strong>Oh!
 Really?</strong>
 <br>Floral Demonstration by Keith Lin
 <br>
 <br><em>Welcome everyone, to a world where creativity knows no bounds!
-Get Ready to embark on a journey of whimsy and wonder as we explore the endless possibilities of out-of-the-box materials in our arrangements.
+Get ready to embark on a journey of whimsy and wonder as we explore the endless possibilities of out-of-the-box materials in our arrangements.
 Let's dive in and create some magic together!&nbsp;</em>
 </p>
 </td>
 </tr>